-The following manuscript was submitted to the February 2018 Social Medicine Theme Issue.
+The following manuscript was published as part of the February 2018 Social Medicine theme issue.

 Just like many Americans, Teresa is a busy mother-of-two with a lot on her plate.
 Enrolled in nursing school by night after her shifts working full-time as a medical assistant, she barely has enough energy to help her children with their homework before starting on her own.